 There have been many applications for face recognition, but most commercial ones exploit only superficially the great potential of this technology.
 In addition, most of the applications are notably limited in their ability to handle pose, lighting changes, or ageing.

 Note: Although face recognition surveillance systems have already begun, the technology seems to be not so accurate.
-It also brings additional problems concerning highly extensive perception in the data gathering and computing side of such complex solutions.
+It also brings additional problems concerning highly extensive perception in such complex solutions' data gathering and computing side.

 The Dangers Behind Facial Recognition